 Mali: Extremism and Terrorism

-Mali remains encumbered by the insurgency waged by the al-Qaeda-affiliated group, Jamaat Nusrat al-Islam wal Muslimeen (JNIM) and Islamic State in the Sahel (IS Sahel, formerly known as Islamic State in the Greater Sahara or ISGS).
-Since the start of the insurgency in 2012, thousands of Malians have been killed and around 400,000 have been displaced according to figures collected by the United Nations Office for the Coordination of Human Affairs in September 2023.
-Mali has attempted to increase its regional security to offset this violence, and
+Mali remains encumbered by the insurgency waged by the al-Qaeda-affiliated group Jamaat Nusrat al-Islam wal Muslimeen (JNIM) and IS Sahel (formerly known as Islamic State in the Greater Sahara or ISGS).
+Since the start of the insurgency in 2012, thousands of Malians have been killed and around 400,000 have been displaced according to figures collected by the International Organization for Migration in November 2023.
+(Sources: Human Rights Watch, International Organization for Migration)

 The Malian government declared a nationwide state of emergency in November 2015, after two Islamists killed 20 people and took as many as 170 hostages at the Radisson Blu Hotel in Mali’s capital, Bamako.
 Mali has continued to experience regular attacks on foreign troops, U.N. peacekeeping personnel, Malian security forces, and western tourists.
 On October 25, 2018, the government announced that the country would remain under a state of emergency for another year.
 (Sources: Garda, BBC News, Reuters, Long War Journal)